ZonCon/Ecommerce-Morningmist-IOS/README.md

 1. Download the repository

-2. Open as an existing project Android Studio
+2. Open as an existing project in Xcode

 3. Compile and Run